quicwg/multipath/draft-ietf-quic-multipath.md

 in the MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly limit the associated path resources.

-Furthermore, as connection IDs have to be issued by both endpoint for the same path ID before an endpoint can open a path, each endpoint can further control the per-path resource usage (beyond the connection IDs) by limiting the number of Path ID that it issues connection IDs for.
+Furthermore, as connection IDs have to be issued by both endpoints for the same path ID before an endpoint can open a path, each endpoint can further control the per-path resource usage (beyond the connection IDs) by limiting the number of Path ID that it issues connection IDs for.